intelligence38000/android-docs/src/pages/plugins/overview/offline.md

 ## Install the Offline Plugin

 To start developing an application using the Offline Plugin, you'll need to add the appropriate dependencies inside of your `build.gradle` file.
 This dependency includes the Maps SDK for Android.
-All dependencies given below can be found on MavenCentral.
+You can find all dependencies given below on MavenCentral.

 If your application is close or exceeds the 65k method count limit, you can mitigate this problem by enabling ProGuard inside of your application.
 ProGuard directives are included in the Android dependencies to preserve the required classes.